 I don’t want to go into the trial but I do want to talk about how scary this is.
 In New Zealand, police have pulled me up a number times over the course of my life, starting when I was only 8 – I’ve even been arrested and wrongfully charged of committing a violent crime [I’m talking 14 years for grievous bodily harm] and trust me when I say I was treated like shit because I was brown.
 It didn’t matter that I was at law school on a full ride scholarship and leading all kinds of initiatives on campus and in my community – all they saw was another hoodrat.
 I was at risk of losing everything I had worked hard for all because a white girl’s word was being taken over mine.
 No other evidence, simply her word.
 I was locked up for three days.
 It was horrible and has to be the most humiliating experience of my life.
 If there’s one thing my Mum never wanted for us kids, it was to spend time in a cell.
 Moving to the US, I’ve taken extra special care to keep as far away from that type of situation as possible but even so, I was pushed and threatened by a police officer right in front of my home recently.
 It was caught on camera too.
 When I filed a formal complaint and submitted the footage, it was disregarded and written off as following procedure.
 All I asked for was an apology and an opportunity to have a sit down with the officer concerned.
 I didn’t even get that.
 I could probably be shot at any time [by a perfect stranger, let alone a cop] and not have any recourse.
 Who knows?
 That’s what this trial says to me and I actually fear for my friends and students of colour.
 To those who think I’m exaggerating, let’s face it, you’re more than likely white and with that comes privilege.
 You may have black/brown friends but that doesn’t mean you know what it’s like to have coloured skin or you know what it’s like to be discriminated against because of it.
 Not to reduce oppression to only be about colour but that’s what I’m dealing with everyday.
 Something the white majority never have to think twice about.

 I work with ‘minority’ students for a living – I’ve been doing it for almost 10 years now.
 This may sound weird but over my last three years here, I’ve often thought to myself “If I was black, would I receive this same level of hospitality?
 Would I still be getting to do all these things and having these same reunions?
 Would I have these same friendships I have now if I didn’t have an English sounding accent?”
 See, the special treatment I get in the US, I don’t get that where I’m from.
-Over and over again, I’ll see a look of suspicion turn into a look of excitement after I open my mouth and the person in front of me realises I’m not some N. from the ghetto/cockroach from the barrio.
+Over and over again, I’ll see a look of suspicion turn into a look of excitement after I open my mouth and the person in front of me no longer sees me as some N. from the ghetto/cockroach from the barrio.
 Because I’m somewhat of an ‘exotic novelty’, I tend to get a pass from my white counterparts [a luxury I don’t have in New Zealand].
 As a result, there have been several occasions where they’ve felt comfortable to say things they wouldn’t dare say in front of someone who’s black – you’d be amazed.
 When I check them on it, I usually get a “But you’re not black, Krit!” thrown at me.
 I don’t need to be.
 You come to New Zealand and you’ll see my people ARE the ‘hoodrats’ and ‘cockroaches’ you’re passing judgment on.
 I grew up in Porirua and I’m not ashamed of that.
 I want people to know that’s where I come from to show we can make moves too but we’ve got a lot more to contend with than what you might like to believe.
 I’m over the “you only got this or that just cuz you’re Samoan” comments to which I usually respond by asking “you wanna know what you got in life just cuz you’re white?”
 The discussions about institutional oppression can be wearisome after a while [I get more listening ears here than in New Zealand but again, I think that’s because I’m not black] and so now I’ve limited myself to only having them with friends who I really care about and I know can handle it [and hopefully carry on the conversation with others].

 It’s great getting to roam around and do what I do but I can’t help but wonder how different things might be if I were black.
 With as many black friends as I have here [contrary to all the photos in this post, they do exist!]
 I still cannot speak on what it’s like to be black in America and I’ll never try to.
 However, I believe all oppression is connected and the sooner we all realise that and start caring about more than just ourselves, the sooner we can start making real change.
 I hope and pray this generation of young people can do much, much better.